Tasmanian Labor Party: Bacon, Lennon, Bartlett, and Giddings leaderships (1997–2014)

-Opposition: 2014–present
+Opposition (since 2014)

 Giddings resigned after Labor and the Greens lost government at the 2014 election and long-serving minister and former deputy leader Bryan Green assumed the Labor leadership in opposition.
 After consistently trailing the Liberal government of Will Hodgman in the polls, Green abruptly resigned from the leadership and from parliament in March 2017.
 He was succeeded as Labor and Opposition Leader by Rebecca White, who led Labor to a narrow election loss at the 2018 Tasmanian state election, winning 3 seats back and reducing the Liberals to the smallest possible majority.

 After losing the 2021 election, White and her deputy Michelle O'Byrne stood down from their leadership positions.
 Michelle's brother David O'Byrne defeated Shane Broad in a ballot to succeed White, but resigned as leader after less than a month following allegations of historical sexual harassment.
 White was then re-elected as leader.

+In July 2022, the ALP National Executive assumed control over the operations of the Tasmanian branch, with the state conference and administrative committee placed into suspension and former senators Doug Cameron and Nick Sherry appointed as administrators.
+ALP national secretary Paul Erickson stated that the National Executive had intervened for the purposes of "improving the culture of the branch, reinstating trust, respect, transparency and a party-first approach to internal decision-making".
+The administration ended in 2024, but as of May 2025, a new administrative committee had not yet been appointed, with the National Executive continuing to make all pre-selection decisions in the interim.

+After the 2024 Tasmanian state election, party leader Rebecca White announced she was stepping down from the position after three consecutive election losses for the party.
+White was succeeded as leader by Franklin MP Dean Winter, with Anita Dow continuing as Deputy.

+In June 2025, Leader Dean Winter moved a motion of no confidence in Liberal Premier Jeremy Rockliff.
+The motion was passed with support from Labor Speaker Michelle O’Byrne, the Greens, and Independents Andrew Jenner, Kristie Johnston and Craig Garland.
+The successful no confidence motion led to the 2025 Tasmanian state election, where the party won 10 seats and recorded its lowest primary vote in over 100 years.
+Dean Winter did not concede defeat following the election and is continuing to liaise with the crossbench on a possible minority government, as neither major party won enough seats to form a majority government.

+Following a failed motion of no confidence in the Liberal Government following the 2025 state election, Labor declared it had lost the election, spilling its leadership positions.
+Josh Willie was elected leader of the Labor party, succeeding Dean Winter.
+Janie Finlay was also elected deputy leader, succeeding Anita Dow.

 Parliamentary leaders

 The following people have served as parliamentary leader of the Labor Party in Tasmania: